All Episodes

 Higher taxes lift state collections.

-That's because the states have cut spending, have cut taxes, uh, and that increases revenue over all the cities are lagging behind in that model.
+That's because the states have cut spending, have cut taxes, and that increases revenue over all.

 Now, here's what's going on.

-The story here is that trying to imply that the economy is recovering, and that one reason the states are better is that they raised taxes.
+The story here is that trying to imply that the economy is recovering and that one reason the states are better is that they raised taxes.

 And that is not the case.

-Uh and the results of the Republican lead states are are kind of messing with the results here.
+And the results of the Republican lead states are kind of messing with the results here because it's the Republican states that are leading the way.

 The only way you can say states nationwide are doing better is because the Republican states are included in this.

-Democrat run states are not raising revenue.
+Democrat-run states are not raising revenue.

 They're not increasing their circumstances.